 context switch overhead = C / (Q+C)

 where Q is the length of the time-slice and C is the context switch time.
 An increase in Q increases efficiency but reduces average response time.
-As an example, suppose that there are ten processes ready to run, Q = 100 msec, and C = 5 msec.
-Process 0 (at the head of the ready queue) gets to run immediately.
-Process 1 can run only after Process 0's quantum expires (100 msec) and the context switch takes place (5 msec), so it starts to run at 105 msec.
-Likewise, process 2 can run only after another 105 msec.
-We can compute the amount of time that each process will be delayed and compare the delays between a small quantum (10 msec) and a long quantum (100 msec.):
+As an example, suppose that there are ten processes ready to run, Q = 100 ms, and C = 5 ms. Process 0 (at the head of the run queue, the list of processes that are in the ready state) gets to run immediately.
+Process 1 can run only after Process 0’s quantum expires (100 ms) and the context switch takes place (5 ms), so it starts to run at 105 ms. Likewise, process 2 can run only after another 105 ms. We can compute the amount of time that each process will be delayed and compare the delays between a small quantum (10 ms) and a long quantum (100 ms.):

 Shortest remaining time first scheduling

-The shortest remaining time first scheduling algorithm is a preemptive version to an older non-preemptive algorithm known as shortest job first scheduling.
+The shortest remaining time first (SRTF) scheduling algorithm is a preemptive version of an older non-preemptive algorithm known as shortest job first (SJF) scheduling.
 Shortest job first scheduling runs a process to completion before running the next one.
-The queue of jobs is sorted by estimated job length, so that short programs get to run first and not be held up by long ones.
+The queue of jobs is sorted by estimated job length so that short programs get to run first and not be held up by long ones.
 This minimizes average response time.

 Here’s an extreme example.
 It’s the 1950s and three users submit jobs (a deck of punched cards) to an operator.
 Two of the jobs are estimated to run for 3 minutes each while the third job while the third user estimates that it will take about 48 hours to run the program.
 With a shortest job first approach, the operator will run the three-minute jobs first and then let the computer spend time on the 48-hour job.

-Here's an example of five processes in the ready list.
+Let’s consider an example of five processes in the run queue.
 If we process them in a FIFO manner, we see that all the CPU bursts add up to 25 (pick your favorite time unit; this is just an example).
 The mean run time for a process, however, is the mean of all the run times, where the run time is the time spent waiting to run + the CPU burst time of the process.
 In this example, our mean run time is (8 + 11 + 21 + 23 + 25)/5, or 17.6.